Occupational Therapy Services Offered:

 Direct and indirect OT services in accordance with the student's IEP.
 Services can be provided as a push-in or pull-out service.
 Students are seen individually or in small groups of 2-3 students.

-Teacher training on the role of OT, sensory processing, incorporating movement into the classroom, functional vision, handwriting, and fine motor skills are available.
+Professional development trainings on the role of OT, sensory processing, incorporating movement into the classroom, and trauma informed education are available.
 Length of training and information presented is catered to the school and audience.
+Click here for a list of available trainings.

 Introduction to Occupational Therapy (OT) in the Schools